Free calls on your smartphone!

 For those that have the requisite unlimited data usage and iPad or iPod, the app can be downloaded from the Apple iTunes store – even the app itself is free.
 This app can be an incredible values for those who have ditched their land lines and have been relying on their smart phone to make calls from home and while on the road.
 Simply eliminating your conventional home phone service may save you $500 – $800 per year, but if you have to buy more minutes to talk it sucks out some of the fun.
 On the other hand, if you can eliminate your home phone service without paying for any more cell phone time, the joy is back.
 If you can take advantage of wi-fi hotspots and reduce the number of minutes you burn still further, drop to a cheaper iPhone plan and chat with a smile on your face.

 NOTE: on your Apple device, choose Apple’s “Settings” and set “Notifications” to “ON”.
 Then scroll down and set “magicJack” to “ON”.
 If you disable Apple notifications, you will not receive incoming calls.

-One other note: You can not make calls to anywhere in the United States or Canada with your Magic Jack (or using your new smartphone app).
-Your Magic Jack account will not make outgoing calls to many free conference call sites, nor will it allow outgoing calls to many rural locations.
+One other note: You can make calls to almost anywhere in the United States or Canada with your Magic Jack, and the same hold true with your new smartphone app.
+Your Magic Jack will not call free conference call sites, nor will it allow outgoing calls to some rural locations.
 In both cases, the issue relates to high termination fees charged by rural telephone companies.
 Since it charges customers only a few dollars a month for phone service, Magic Jack simply doesn’t connect to those locations.
 There are workarounds available using Google Voice or Skype, however.